-The silicone pinch/discharge tubing is supplied on both Single Bottle and Multiple Bottle samplers.
-With Multiple Bottle samplers, the discharge tube extends into a spout which is constructed of PVC.
+The 3/8" ID by 5/8" OD pinchg/discharge tubing is supplied on both Single Bottle and Multiple Bottle samplers.
+With Multiple Bottle samplers, the discharge hoses extends into a spout which is constructed of PVC.
 The Single Bottle units have the tube descend directly into the sample bottle.
+The discharge hose supplied is always medical grade silicone rubber.